-Brackett is quoted in R. Reginald’s Science Fiction and Fantasy Literature: A Checklist, 1700-1974 with this encomium to the small, yet wonderfully embracing, world of early fandom:
+Brackett is quoted in R. Reginald’s Science Fiction and Fantasy Literature with this encomium to the small, yet wonderfully embracing, world of early fandom:

 Being a science fiction writer is bountifully rewarding in ways other the financial… lifelong friendships, the pleasure of belonging to a family that stretches around the globe, so that wherever one goes, one has friends; the pleasure, which does not exist in any other field, of being able to stretch one’s imagination ‘beyond the farthest star.’

 Leigh Brackett expanded the story for the Gnome version while Greenberg shortened the title.
 He apparently didn’t like alien names in titles: not a single title has one.
 Other publishers must have felt differently.
 “Of Llyrdis” was reinstated for all later paperback editions.